NH3y/MartensiteNeo/README.md

 ## Cautions
 1. Skip ticks will also slow down aging and moving
-2. fast experience absorb will cause the value of orbs to varying at a small error And due to the problem above, there some solution other than waiting for update First, there is a chunk register system you can access through command **martensite-chunk** which allows you to mark certain chunks with a name
+2. fast experience absorb will cause the value of orbs to varying at a small error

+And due to the problem above, there some solution other than waiting for update.
+First, there is a chunk register system you can access through command **martensite-chunk** which allows you to mark certain chunks with a name.
-The chuncks that have been marked will be excluded to the skip system, and thus won't be afffected
+The chuncks that have been marked will be excluded to the skip system, and thus won't be afffected.

 **Be careful!
 Marking Chunks will NOT Forceload them**